viki4545/online-lecture-scheduling/README.md

 # online-lecture-scheduling

-This is the online lecture scheduling module in which the lecturer can schedule the lecture according to the date
+This is the online lecture scheduling module in which the admin can schedule the lecture according to the date to the instructor

 ## 📸 Screenshot :-